johnsonjo4531/lightning-graphql/readme.md

   endpoint: serverURL,
 });

-// All these methods are camelcased named versions of queries and mutations written in the above queries.ts file.
+// All these methods are camelcased named versions of queries and mutations written in the above queries file.
 // The methods below also come with great type-hints and safety. const book = await client.bookByTitle({
   title: "The Great Gatsby",